 - 292. At the site level the project will continue to work with established village conservation committees and to assist in establishment of village level natural resource management committees and associations.
 At the district level within each of the three landscape sites a district natural resource management council will be established, initially as an advisory body and to aid in effective dissemination of project related information to a broad array of stakeholder groups.
-As implementation of the project progresses it is planned that these village associations and district councils will take an increasingly responsible role in decision making about local project activities, fund raising and financing decisions in line with the principles of community-driven development that the project has embraced. - Daily project management is provided through a National Project Manager, responsible for the Biodiversity thematic level, i.e. the combined Biodiversity Sector Mainstreaming and Biosecurity Mainstreaming Projects.
+As implementation of the project progresses it is planned that these village associations and district councils will take an increasingly responsible role in decision making about local project activities, fund raising and financing decisions in line with the principles of community-driven development that the project has embraced. - 293.
+Daily project management is provided through a National Project Manager, responsible for the Biodiversity thematic level, i.e. the combined Biodiversity Sector Mainstreaming and Biosecurity Mainstreaming Projects.
 Implementation of the projects will fall largely to national entities within the different sectors (fisheries, tourism, agriculture, forestry, etc.) and thematic areas.
 Because the main emphasis lies on "mainstreaming" and "capacity development", broad participation will be sought within the relevant production sectors and civil society.
 Already some platforms and structures for discussion, exchange & coordination exist; these will be used in further sectoral and project coordination (e.g. IAS committee, national parks committee, legal review committee, etc.).
 Changes in the set-up, as well as support to these committees may be envisaged in order to make them more effective.
-It is envisaged that apart from activities that will be allocated to the most relevant and competent entities in the sector/area, several project activities will be contracted out locally, in most cases likely to private sector / NGO partnerships.
-These contracts will follow a transparent, open and independent tender process, coordinated by the Steering Committee and following UNDP-GEF procurement procedures.
+It is envisaged that apart from activities that will be allocated to the most relevant and competent entities in the sector/area, several project activities will follow a transparent, open and independent tender process, coordinated by the Steering Committee and following UNDP-GEF procurement procedures.